The Chinese Orange Mystery: Literary significance & criticism

-This particular novel is much cited in reference works discussing ways and means of the locked room mystery, including the famous "Locked Room Lecture" from The Hollow Man because of its unusual solution.
-It is also unusual because it is one of the few murder mysteries in which the victim's name is never known—and it doesn't really matter to the solution.

 The introduction to this novel contained a detail which is now not considered part of the Ellery Queen canon.
 The introduction is written as by the anonymous "J.J.
 McC.", a friend of the Queens.
 Other details of the lives of the fictional Queen family contained in earlier introductions have now disappeared and are never mentioned again; the introductory device of "J.J.
 McC." lasts only through the tenth novel, Halfway House, then vanishes (though J.J. appears onstage in Face to Face in 1967).

 The "nationality" mysteries had the unusual feature of a "Challenge to the Reader" just before the ending is revealed—the novel breaks the fourth wall and speaks directly to the reader.
 "I maintain that at this point in your reading of The Chinese Orange Mystery you have all the facts in your possession essential to a clear solution of the mystery."

 This was the only Ellery Queen novel to be included in a list of the top ten "impossible crime" mysteries of all time (created by noted locked-room mystery writer Edward D. Hoch).
 The Chinese Orange Mystery was eighth on the list.